JoseRoca/WinFBX/docs/RichEdit/CTextRow Class.md

 # <a name="SetCellVerticalText"></a>SetCellVerticalText

-Sets the shading of the active cell.
+Sets the vertical-text setting of the active cell.

+This property is not currently implemented.

 ```
 FUNCTION CTextRow.SetCellVerticalText (BYVAL Value AS LONG) AS HRESULT